Sir Henry Wilson, 1st Baronet: Initial decisions

 In 1910 Wilson became Director of Military Operations at the British War Office.
-As DMO Wilson headed a staff of 33, divided into five sections: MO1 was "Strategic & Colonial", MO2 "European", MO3 "Asiatic", and the others were "Geographic" and "Miscellaneous".
-He was initially impressed only by the mapping section (and one of his first acts was to have a huge map of the Franco–German frontier hung on his office wall).
-He soon restructured the sections into MO1 (responsible for the forces of the Crown, including those in India; the Territorial Army was deemed part of Home Defence and answered to the Director of Military Training), MO2 (France and Russia) and MO3 (the Triple Alliance).

-Wilson believed his most important duty as DMO to be the drawing up of detailed plans for deployment of an expeditionary force to France, in accordance with the CID's decision of July 1909.
-Little progress had been made in this area since Grierson's plans during the First Moroccan Crisis.
-Maj-Gen Spencer Ewart (Grierson's successor as DMO) and William Nicholson (CIGS) had both avoided direct dealings with Victor Huguet, the French Military attache.
+Wilson believed his most important duty as DMO to be planning for deployment of an expeditionary force to France.
 Of the 36 papers which Wilson wrote as DMO, 21 were taken up by matters pertaining to the Expeditionary Force.
 He hoped also to get conscription brought in, but this came to nothing.

-Wilson described the size of Haldane's planned Expeditionary Force (six divisions of three brigades each and a cavalry division of four brigades) as simply a "reshuffle" of the troops available in Britain, and often declared that "there was no military problem to which the answer was six divisions".
-Ferdinand Foch is supposed to have told Wilson that he would be happy for Britain to send just a corporal and four men, provided it was right from the start of the war, and that he promised to get them killed, so that Britain would come into the war with all her strength.
-Foch, recently returned from a visit to Russia, was concerned that France might not be able to count on Russian support in the event of war, and was more keen than ever to enlist British military aid.
+Wilson described the size of Haldane's planned Expeditionary Force as simply a "reshuffle" of the troops available in Britain.
+Ferdinand Foch was keen to enlist British military aid.
 He invited Wilson and Colonel Fairholme, British military attaché in Paris, to his daughter's wedding in October 1910.
-On a visit to London (6 December 1910) Wilson took him for a meeting with Sir Arthur Nicolson, Permanent-Under Secretary at the Foreign Office.
+On a visit to London (6 December 1910) Wilson took him for a meeting with Sir Arthur Nicolson, Permanent Under-Secretary of State for Foreign Affairs.

 In 1910 Wilson bought 36 Eaton Place on a 13-year lease for £2,100.
 His salary was then £1,500.
 The house was a financial burden and the Wilsons often let it out.

 Wilson and his staff spent the winter of 1910–11 conducting a "great strategical War Game" to predict what the great powers would do when war broke out.